• Skip to primary navigation

 This bad boy is a slightly smaller version of your usual power cage or rack.

-They can provide a lot of the same benefits of the power rack—safety with the big horns at the bottom (although if you fall backward while lifting you are S.O.L.), storage and multi-functional use, a big, sturdy base, and more.
+They can provide a lot of the same benefits as the power rack—safety with the big horns at the bottom (although if you fall backward while lifting you are S.O.L.), storage and multi-functional use, a big, sturdy base, and more.

 Half racks are appealing because they share a lot of the same functions as the bigger power racks at a lower cost and a smaller footprint.

-• See also: Best Half Racks for Home Gyms
+- See also: Best Half Racks for Home Gyms

 These bad boys are your stripped-down, no-frills version of a half squat rack.